projectit-org/ProjectIt-documentation/src/routes/030_Developing_a_Language/020_Definition_Level/010_Editor_Definition/020_Projections.md

 2. Add a table-projection to the type of the property.
 The table-projection defines the headers of the table and which parts of the list elements are displayed in which row or column.

-Note that you only need to include one table projection for both column and row based tables.
-ProjectIt will swap the entries when needed.
 <Note>
 <svelte:fragment slot="content">
 Note that you only need to include one